chauncey-garrett/zsh-prompt-garrett/README.md

 ### Backup root prompt

 There is a backup root prompt that will highlight most of the terminal in red if you switch to the sudo user inside another shell which hasn't set this prompt.
 It's a simple safety measure.

+NOTE: This feature is available only when the shell environment is not reset by switching to the `sudo` command. *i.e.,* switch to root using `sudo -s` and you will see the prompt change its primary color to red (as described above); switch to root with `sudo -i`, the environment will be largely reset and you'll see the base zsh prompt instead of my custom one.

 ## Features

 This prompt has the following features.
 These features may be disabled and rearranged as desired by using the corresponding tokens.
 There are also minor changes that can (easily) be made in terms of formatting the output of the prompt by editing the prompt file itself but that's up to you.

 ### Change host color when on ssh

 You can display either the full or truncated hostname on ssh by editing the prompt file.
 The default is to display the truncated hostname.

 Note that all of the prompt goes from gray to orange—when making the gif, some of the color was lost.

 ![](img/garrett-prompt-ssh-login.gif "color change when on ssh")

 ### Change prompt color when UID is root

 As a safety feature, the prompt will change color when logged in as the root user.
 This looks the same as host color change on ssh but with a red color instead of orange.

 ### ls the directory contents on cd